Audio version of the article

 During the risk assessment, a control may be identified as being ineffective, not sufficient or simply not relevant to the risk it is supposed to be mitigating.
 If this is the case, an analysis should be performed to determine whether it should be removed and replaced by another more suitable control or whether it should remain in place and be supplemented with additional controls.
 The residual risk rating is derived by assessing the effect that the current controls have on the gross risk and using the risk matrix.
-For example:

 4. Risk Evaluation